paulrougieux/biotrade/paper/paper.md

 # Statement of need

-In disciplines such as environmental economics or Life Cycle Analysis (LCA), researchers are concerned with research questions such as: (1) what is the ecological footprint of trade? or (2) how do agricultural market prices react to natural disasters?
-To analyse these questions on a global scale, they use use models based on time series of commodities production and trade with data covering many countries and many years in a panel format.
+Disciplines such as environmental economics or Life Cycle Analysis (LCA) are concerned with research questions such as: (1) what is the ecological footprint of trade? or (2) how do agricultural market prices react to natural disasters?
+To analyse these questions on a global scale, researchers use use models based on time series of commodities production and trade with data covering many countries and many years in a panel format.
 Every month, or a few times per year, countries update their data in a centralised way through international organisations such as the UN Food and Agriculture